 They say that speed kills when you are driving.
 Speed also saves websites from getting abandoned.
 Page download speed is an important factor in Google search algorithm.
 There are many good reasons why Google places and importance speed.
 One of them is reduction in abandonment.
 Your website visitors are want information right away.
 They do not have patience to wait for a long time for a page to download.
 They have better things to do – like clicking on another link.
+Do you want to increase your WordPress website speed?
+If so, Read On to Learn how you can avoid the pain of a sluggish website!
+Click here to find the great WordPress Customization services offered by FLytonic’s expert web developers and designers.

 Here are 10 steps you can take to increase your WordPress website speed: